jordigarciaventura/sudoku-sat-solver/README.md

 4. Go to the directory of the project.
 5. Run the command obtained in step 3.

-Now, if it is SATISFACIBLE, to see the solution:
+Now, if it is SATISFIABLE, to see the solution:

 6. Copy the solution.
 7. Paste the solution inside *sudoku_cnf*.